Economic history of Europe (1000 AD – present): Industrial decline

 The decades from the 1960s saw an economic decline in the output of the more developed nations of Europe, particularly in France and the UK.
 These nations' positions in output of refined raw materials, e.g. steel, and in finished goods fell in contrast to Asian countries.

 Several Asian nations made use of comparative advantage and specialized in producing certain goods, utilizing comparably cheaper labor forces.
 First this occurred in Japan and the four "Asian Tigers" (South Korea, Taiwan, Hong Kong and Singapore); by the latter half of the 1980s the shift of industrial production began occurring in the newly industrializing countries.

 First, the shift occurred in cheaper, lower technology products, such as textiles.
 Then, this shift occurred in higher-technology goods, such "durables" as refrigerators or automobiles.
 The shift of international industrial production out of Europe is a key outcome of globalization.

-The Euro
+The euro

-Introduction of the Euro
+Introduction

-The Euro became the official currency of certain European Union members on January 1, 2001.
+The euro became the official currency of certain European Union members on January 1, 2001.
 The currency was signed into effect in 1992 in the Treaty of Maastricht.
-The initial idea behind the Euro was that it eliminates exchange rates between European nations and makes currency fluctuation risks minimal.
+The initial idea behind the euro was that it eliminates exchange rates between European nations and makes currency fluctuation risks minimal.